LukeSmithxyz/based.cooking/content/sourdough-potato-bread.md

 ## Directions

-1. Boil the potatoes
+1. Boil the potatoes.
-2. Peel of the skin of the potatoes (let them cool down a bit)
+2. Peel of the skin of the potatoes (let them cool down a bit).
 3. Stir all ingredients and knead them well.
 4. Let the dough rest for 5 hours in warm (25-30°C) conditions.
 5. Preheat the oven to 250°C.
 6. Bake for up to 10 minute with steam.
 7. Release the steam and turn the heat down to 220°C.
-8. Bake for another 35 minutes
+8. Bake for another 35 minutes.